The Atlas Model and SDEs with Boundary Interaction: The Finite Atlas Model

-\begin{proof} The proof is similar to that of Proposition \ref{prop:mfl_strong_uniqueness}, which concerns the mean-field limit.
-Let $B^k$, $X^{k, i}$, and $L^{k, i}$, $i \in [N]$ and $k \in \{1, 2\}$ be as in the statement of the proposition.
+\begin{proof} We begin by establishing \ref{it:comparison}.
+The proof is similar to that of Proposition \ref{prop:mfl_strong_uniqueness}, which concerns the mean-field limit.
+For notational simplicity, set $N = N_1 = N_2$ and let $B^k$, $X^{k, i}$, and $L^{k, i}$, $i \in [N]$ and $k \in \{1, 2\}$ be as in the statement of the proposition.
 Then by the fundamental theorem of calculus, we have

 where we used that $\xi^1_i \leq \xi^2_i$ and the properties of the Skorokhod problem in the second line.
 Summing the above over $i = 1$,~\ldots, $N$ implies that

 since $\sum_{i = 1}^N L^{1, i}_t = \sum_{i = 1}^N L^{2, i}_t = \gamma N t$.
 It follows that $X^{1, i}_t - X^{2, i}_t \leq 0$ for $t \geq 0$ and $i \in [N]$.